Heckie75/eQ-3-radiator-thermostat/README.md

                                                   yy-mm-dd: until date, e.g. 17-03-31
                                                   hh:mm: until time where minutes must be 00 or 30, e.g. 23:30
                                                   temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
- timer <day> <temp> <hh:mm> <temp> <hh:mm> ...  - Sets timer for given day and up to 7 events with temperature and time
+ timer <day>                                    - Reads timer for given day timer <day> <base> <hh:mm> <temp> <hh:mm> ...  - Sets timer for given day and up to 7 events with temperature and time
-                                                  day:  mon, tue, wed, thu, fri, sat, sun
-                                                  temp: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5
-                                                  hh:mm: time where minutes must be in intervals of 10 minutes, e.g. 23:40
+                                                  day:  mon, tue, wed, thu, fri, sat, sun base temperature before first and after last schedule: 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5 target temperature 5.0 to 29.5 in intervals of 0.5°C, e.g. 19.5 hh:mm: time where minutes must be in intervals of 10 minutes, e.g. 23:40

 Configuration: